Elysiayn/social-network/README.md

 ## Description
-A web based application that provides a service for users to be able to easily access an interactive community forum for event-related decorations.
-User's will be able to post listings with images of their event items, while also being able to browse other users listings as well.
+An API for a social network web application where users can share their thoughts, react to friend's thoughts, and create a friend list.
 This application is built utilizing MongoDB, Mongoose and Express.js.

 ## Table of Contents
 - [Usage](#Usage)